 Jessica Maya firstname.lastname@example.org

-Miss Maya is currently teaching Spanish II Honors, Spanish III and Spanish III Honors.
+Miss Maya is currently teaching Spanish II Honors, Spanish III, and Spanish III Honors.
 She has been teaching at Andrean since 2009.
-She received her BA in Mathematics and Spanish form IUN.
+She received her BA in Mathematics and Spanish from IUN.
 She is also an alumnus of both Andrean and Nativity of Our Savior school.
 She is also the moderator for Spanish Club and Modern Culture Club.
 She enjoys the daily interaction with fellow employees and current and former students.

 Mrs. Chris Noble-Urchell email@example.com

 Mrs. Noble-Urchell has 19 years of experience teaching in the Catholic schools.
 This is her fourth year at Andrean.
 Previous to that she taught in the Chicago Archdiocesan schools.
 Mrs. Noble-Urchell has a BA in English and Spanish education but currently, teaches Spanish 1 and Spanish 2.
 She loves her students at Andrean and hopes to spend many years with the Andrean family!

 “I will instruct you and teach you in the way which you should go; I will counsel you with My eye upon you.”
 Psalm 32:8

 Martin began teaching at Andrean in 2011 after graduating from Purdue University.
 He is also an alumnus of both Andrean and St. John the Evangelist.
 He’s incredibly grateful he’s come back to Andrean so he can try to provide the same life-changing education his teachers gave to him.
 He’s spent a significant amount of time in several schools, and nothing compares to what Andrean offers.
 He currently teaches Honors World History and Geometry